 - Getting the inside scoop about different companies

-At in-person job fairs, employers set up tables or booths with information about their companies in the hope of meeting future employees.
-Job seekers move about the fair, talk with recruiters, and hope to land their next role.
+At in-person career fairs, employers set up tables or booths with information about their companies.
+Attendees move about the fair, talk with recruiters, and network.

-Virtual job fairs have a similar format, just in a digital forum.
-Virtual job fairs sometimes have you attend a training to learn how their platform works.
-You can search for roles using different filters, such as location, company, and industry.
-These features make it possible to navigate a virtual fair efficiently.
-You can “visit” different booths, share your resume, and request an interview via live chats.
+Virtual career fairs have a similar format, just in a digital forum.
+You can “visit” different booths, share your resume, and request a meeting via live chats.

-All types of organizations—colleges, state employment agencies, and specific industries—host job fairs.
-College career centers frequently host job fairs for prospective employers to meet their students.
-Some colleges keep their job fairs exclusive to their own students, while others are open to the public.
+All types of organizations—colleges, state employment agencies, and specific industries—host career fairs.
+College career centers frequently host career fairs for prospective employers to meet their students.
+Some colleges keep their career fairs exclusive to their own students, while others are open to the public.
 A quick check of their registration link should tell you if you can attend.